londnoir/emeraude-engine/README.md

 This lib provide :
 - a scene manager based on a node system.
-- a resources manager to load data in a hierarchical manner.
+- a resources manager to load data hierarchically.
-- a material manager with auto generated shaders
+- a material manager with auto-generated shaders
 - an overlay manager to draw on screen.
 - ...

 # External dependencies

-The engine need some external libraries, most of them are provided by an external repository that creates an archive of static binaries (https://github.com/londnoir/ext-deps-generator).
+The engine needs some external libraries, most of them are provided by an external repository that creates an archive of static binaries (https://github.com/londnoir/ext-deps-generator).
 Others are submodules and compiled directly with the final binary.

 # Requirements